Wbaguette/info-extractor/README.md

 Prompt Selection: Only one prompt?
    Having a default prompt is nice and makes it easy to use.
 Maybe I would want to add the ability to make your own prompts.
 This could be useful if you don't just want a summary out of a file, but want something specific; like the ability to pinpoint and target specific topics or areas of interest in a file.
-   Example: "Give me all the information regarding ducks mating calls from this paper on ducks."
+   Example: "Give me all the information regarding ducks' mating calls from this paper on ducks."

 ## Does it work?